jeromecoupe/sassgrids/readme.md

 Used in conjuction with grid classes, these allow for more complex content choreography.
 Your layout can diverge a little bit more from source order at non default screen sizes.
 The demo uses "push" an "pull" classes in conjucntion with one another.

-## Using defined breakpoints and media-queries in your SCSS
+## Using defined breakpoints and media-queries for something else than grids

 You can also use defined breakpoints and media-queries in your SCSS files for something else than layout / grids